liferay/liferay-docs/develop/tutorials/articles/03-liferay-ide/using-front-end-development-code-assist-features.markdown

 you press the trigger key, which in this case is the *.* (period) key.

 In addition to general code inference for AlloyUI, you have access to code templates.
+AUI JavaScript templates are available in Eclipse's JavaScript editor as well as in the HTML/JSP editor when working with `<script>` and `<aui-script>` tags.
 Follow the steps below to use AUI code templates:

 1. Type the following code in your `main.js`: